Injury and Violence Prevention Certificate Program

 - Capstone/thesis or special project in the area of Injury/Violence Prevention (minimum of 3 credits)

-- Attend four IPRCE hosted or co-hosted injury lectures each year (this includes live webinars, brown bags, or presentations.
-This does not include Facebook Live sessions or previously recorded webinars, brown bags, or presentations)
+- Attend four injury or violence related lectures presented by IPRCE or other Injury Research Centers (this includes live webinars, brown bags, or presentations.
+This does not include Facebook Live sessions or previously recorded webinars, or presentations).

 Leadership